Ufa Rail Bridge

 Ufa rail bridge carries double tracked rail lines over the River Belaya.
 It is located at Ufa, the Republic of Bashkortostan, Russia.

 The Bridge over the Belaya River

-The Belaya River bridge was constructed as part of the Trans-Siberian Railway project between 1886 and 1888, alongside other vital spans like the three-span bridge over the Ufa River.
-The structure provided a permanent rail crossing for trains heading toward Ufa and paved the way for the line’s extension eastward, reaching Chelyabinsk by 1892.
+Constructed between 1886 and 1888, the Belaya River bridge was a crucial component of the Trans-Siberian Railway.
+Its completion coincided with that of other vital spans, such as the three-span bridge over the Ufa River.
+This structure established a permanent rail crossing for trains bound for Ufa, thereby facilitating the railway's eastward expansion, which ultimately reached Chelyabinsk by 1892.